tiy-houston-q4-rails/day-27/README.md

 Use Underscore for below

-* Create an array of movies with budgets less than 100 (where)
+* Create an array of movies with budgets equal to 55 (where)
 * Create an array of movies that have Leonardo DiCaprio as a star (filter)

 ```js